Discover Copenhagen : Bicycle paradise

 Do you want to try it yourself?

+There are several options for renting a bike.
 Many hotels have their own rental service, open to all, whether you're a guest or not.
 Just ask at reception.
 Rates are all-inclusive, around DKK 90 for 4 hours and DKK 150 for 8 hours.
-Whichever district you stay in, you'll come across a number of cycle shops, such as Baisikeli and Rosenborg Cykler.
+Whichever area you stay in, you'll find plenty of cycle shops, such as Baisikeli and Rosenborg Cykler.

 Once you've fitted your bike and adjusted the saddle, don't forget that the braking system uses back-pedaling.
 To brake, lock the crankset or pedal backwards!
 If you're unfamiliar with this system, choose streets with little traffic.